 As part of our one-day, two-day and three-day itinerary series specially crafted for guests of the Historic Inns of Rockland, we’ll highlight an event or activity on each itinerary that gives you the flavor of what you’ll likely experience.
 As you’ll see in our One-day Romantic Getaway Itinerary, one of our favorite escapes is All Aboard Trolley’s Midcoast Winery Tour in our very own “Nap-ah Valley.”

 This “Grape To Glass” guided tour is perfect for those who don’t have a car or don’t feel like driving.
-The custom White Diamond trolley picks you up any of the four Historic Inns of Rockland at approximately 10 am.
+The custom White Diamond trolley picks you up any of the three Historic Inns of Rockland at approximately 10 am.

 You can bring your own picnic lunch or buy sandwiches and salads at the last stop on the tour—but prepare to make this a day-long activity as the tour takes about five hours.

 As the trolley bounces comfortably along country roads, you’ll experience the kind of pastoral beauty and rolling fields covered in buttercups that rival even Napa Valley’s bucolic countryside.

 The first stop, Savage Oakes Vineyard and Winery, sits in the hilly, blueberry-covered fields of Union, Maine, where owners Elmer and Holly Savage toil alongside family members on this 95-acre working farm.Ninety percent of Savage Oakes Vineyard’s wine is produced from grapes grown on their property, so try the fabulous Vineyard Blues, a refreshing white wine with just a hint of blueberries.